 The current recruiting solutions on the market today have taken stagnant classifieds and applied them to an online portal.
 Spark xyz has been able to improve this model by adding in dynamic and personalized information to reach the best talent, the fastest.

-The more that we dug into the startup ecosystem, the more fragmented it became.
-There are a bunch of these individual sites trying to accomplish what can only be done in a collective.
+The deeper we dug into the startup ecosystem, the more fragmented it became.

 Abe holds his CS degree from UCLA; for the last 14 years has lead teams and created full software architecture plans for companies such as Riot Games, the Rubicon Project, CBS, and Lunchbox.